VUSD (VUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 VUSD Historical Price

-According to the latest data gathered on VUSD live price page, the current price of VUSD is 0.998039USD.
+According to the latest data gathered on VUSD live price page, the current price of VUSD is 0.991942USD.
 The circulating supply of VUSD(VUSD) is

 In the past 24 hours, VUSD has shown a price movement of